buric/magento-delete-all-products-by-sql/README.md

-magento-delete-all-products-by-sql
+Magento - delete all products by SQL
 ==================================

-Here is the Sql code to delete all products in Magento in a second.
+Here is the SQL code to delete all products in Magento in a second.
 You don’t have to delete the products through Magento admin.
 Use this in your Magento development system.